Best Treadmill of 2021

-At just 15.5-inches wide, the running surface is relatively narrow and it requires attention to not accidentally step on the side rails while running.
-We found the SF-T4400 to work best for walking and running at slower speeds.
-While it is nice to have 3 manually adjustable incline levels, the need to adjust it by hand makes doing any sort of hill workout a more complicated process.
-It also has a weight limit of just 220 lbs.
-Despite these gripes, we feel this is a good, affordable option for walkers or slow-moderate pace runners.
+The running surface is relatively narrow, just 15.5-inches wide, so attention is required to avoid stepping on the side rails while running.
+We found the SF-T4400 works best for walking and running at slower speeds.
+While it is nice to have three manually adjustable incline levels, the need to adjust it by hand means that doing any sort of hill workout is a complicated process.
+There is also a weight limit of just 220 lbs.
+Despite these issues, we believe this is a good, affordable option for walkers or slow-moderate pace runners.

 The Sunny Health and Fitness SF-T7515 impressed with its auto-incline and smart features.
 This treadmill boasts a whopping 12 incline settings from 0 up to a steep 12% grade.
 It has a 49.5" L x 16.5" W running surface and a speed range of 1 to 8 mph.
-While it doesn't have the fastest top speed, we found it suitable for walking and runners who average 7.5 minute miles or slower, which is most users.
-It comes with 12 program workouts where it adjusts speed and incline automatically as you go, and you can also set time, distance, and calorie goals to countdown during a manually controlled workout.
+While it doesn't have the fastest top speed, we found it suitable for walking and for runners who average 7.5-minute miles or slower — in other words, most users.
+It comes with 12 program workouts where it automatically adjusts speed and incline as you go, or you can set time, distance, and calorie goals to countdown during a manually controlled workout.
 The console has an LCD screen that shows speed, time, calories, program, incline, and heart rate info at a glance.
 There are quick-jump buttons for both incline and belt speed, as well as incline and speed adjust buttons on the handles by the heart rate sensors.
 The SF-T7515 also has Bluetooth and an auxillary input to connect to your device to play music through its integrated speakers or take phone calls as you exercise.
 It comes equipped with a soft-drop system that makes it very easy to fold up and lower the belt, along with transport wheels to help move it around.
-It has a maximum user weight limit of 250 lbs.
+Its maximum user weight limit is 250 lbs.

-While we love that the SF-T7515 comes with 12 program workouts, they are not shown on the console or the display and you need to keep the manual handy for reference.
+While we love that the SF-T7515 comes with 12 program workouts, they are not shown on the console or the display, so you need to keep the manual at hand for reference.
 The programs are also mostly on the slower side and geared more towards walking than running.
-We also found the 16.5-inch width of the belt to be a bit narrow, and a careful, attentive approach was required to not catch the side rails while running.
+We also found the belt's 16.5-inch width to be a bit narrow, and a careful, attentive approach was required to not catch the side rails while running.
 The 8 mph top speed will probably be adequate for most users, but super fit runners or those looking to push their limits may be left wanting.

 While it is very convenient and storable, the SuperFit is not without its faults.
 The 40" L x 16" W belt surface is the smallest of all the models we tested.
-We found the size of the belt limited it to walking and running with a relatively short stride and at moderate speeds.
+The belt's size limited it to walking and running with a relatively short stride and at moderate speeds.
 Taller users, those with a long stride, or anyone who wants to run fast may find the belt to a bit too small.
-The folding handrail is a nice feature, but if you attach the handles to it, you will need to remove them to fold it into the down position.
-This requires the use of a tool and is somewhat inconvenient.
+The folding handrail is a nice feature, but if you attach the handles to it, you will need to remove them to fold it into the down position, which requires the use of a tool and is somewhat inconvenient.
 Additionally, the display only provides speed and distance information in km/h and kilometers and can't be changed, which can be very confusing for those used to miles and mph.
 Otherwise, we feel the SuperFit is a good option for the user who values convenience, versatility, and storability for walking and light jogging.